ten24group/fw24/www/docs/Constructs/Site.md

----
-sidebar_position: 2
----

-# Getting Started
+# SiteConstruct

+## Introduction

-`SiteConstruct` is a robust tool from the FW24 that simplifies the process of deploying static websites using AWS Amplify in your application.
+`SiteConstruct` is a powerful tool from the FW24 suite designed to streamline the deployment of static websites using AWS Amplify.
+It abstracts the complexities of setting up AWS Amplify, allowing developers to focus on building their applications rather than managing infrastructure.

+With `SiteConstruct`, you can easily configure and deploy your static websites directly from your GitHub repository.
+It provides a simple interface to specify your `application name`, `GitHub owner`, `repository`, `branch`, and the `secret key name` for your GitHub authentication token.

+Moreover, `SiteConstruct` also allows you to define a `buildSpec` for your website, which outlines the build and test settings for your application.
+This includes the commands to run during each build phase, the location of build output artifacts, and the directories to cache between builds.

+In essence, `SiteConstruct` is a robust tool that simplifies the deployment process, making it an excellent choice for developers looking to deploy static websites on AWS Amplify with minimal hassle.

+## Getting Started

 This guide will walk you through the process of importing, configuring, and using `SiteConstruct` in your project.

-## Step 1: Importing
+### Step 1: Importing

 First things first, let's bring `SiteConstruct` into your project.
 You can do this by importing it from the FW24 as shown below: